balunist/mbp_docs2/source/pre-mapping/selection.rst

 |

-    The following options are available when parts have been selected which have an affect when the map is created.
+    Once individual components have been selected, the following options are available which affect how the map is created:

         - **Include Entire Model** - When enabled the map created will include all components in the model along with modifications made to the selected items.
 When disabled only the selected components are included.
-        - **Quantity** - The selected item's number of copies can be increased from the default of one.
-You can also set the quantity to zero to omit a part.
+        - **Quantity** - The selected item’s number of copies can be increased from the default of one.
+You can also set the quantity to zero to omit a component.
-        - **Rotate** - When selected the component's grain will be rotated 90 degrees with respect with the targeted board's grain direction.
-The component grain direction is determined by either the longest dimension or the visual grain if a 3D appearance has been applied and the Automatic Grain Alignment option is enabled.
-This is a forced rotation as opposed to digressional rotation by MBP when the option :ref:`Can Rotate <rotate-label>` is set.
+        - **Rotate** - When selected, the component will be rotated with its long edge perpendicular to the targeted board’s grain direction..
+The component grain direction is determined by either the longest dimension or, if a 3D appearance has been applied and the Automatic Grain Alignment option is enabled, the visual grain.
+          This is a forced rotation, as opposed to the discretional rotation employed by MBP when the option :ref:`Can Rotate <rotate-label>` is set.